--Do you get 8 hours of sleep EVERY NIGHT?
+- Do you get 8 hours of sleep EVERY NIGHT?

--Do you take magnesium supplements BEFORE bed?
+- Are you taking magnesium supplements BEFORE bed?

--Do you stretch at least 10-15 mins a day or an hour 1-2 times per week?
+- Do you stretch at least 10-15 mins a day or an hour 1-2 times per week?

--Do you work on your MOBILITY?
+- Do you work on your MOBILITY?

--Do you get regular massage/chiropractic or osteopath sessions?
+- Do you get regular massage/chiropractic or osteopath sessions?

--Do you balance out all the high impact cardio/resistance-based training with low volume steady state training?
+- Do you balance out all the high impact cardio/resistance-based training with low volume steady state training?

 Let me guess, as you were going down the list of questions there was only a ‘YES’ Response to maybe 2/3 of the above things?
 If most of your answers were NO then keep reading below.
 If you’re answers are YES then you are killing it – keep up the great work!

 The truth is, in order to maintain our training patterns and allow our body to have longevity in training we need to ensure that we are doing everything that we can in order to look after ourselves from the inside out, ensuring that we are building a solid platform in all areas.